-Taping your knee joint can provide a high level of support and protection following a medial knee ligament sprain.
-Our step by step guide explains how to tape your knee for maximum protection.
+MCL Sprain taping is a knee strapping technique which provides a high level of support and protection following a medial knee ligament sprain.
+Our step by step guide explains how to tape your knee for maximum protection to the inside.

 How to tape for medial knee ligament sprains